 Before you start reaching out to customers, referral partners, or even employees, make sure your business is in good shape.
 You might think that people will refer your business just because you are willing to give them something in return.
 However, if people don’t think your products and the services you offer are worth sharing with their circles, they won’t do it.
 Your business needs to be referral-worthy before you can expect to get a good number of referrals.

 If you want to build a strong referral network, it’s important to start by ensuring your business is worth sharing.
-Providing quality products and stellar customer service is critical to getting quality referrals.
+Providing quality products and stellar customer service, and successfully meeting client needs, is critical to getting quality referrals.
 People want to share good experiences with their circles, so make sure your brand experiences are exceptional.

 2. Choose the right types of networks